FTTE: Enabling Federated and Resource-Constrained Deep Edge Intelligence: Experiments Results

-\textbf{On-Device Memory and Payload Efficiency: } FTTE achieves substantial improvements in both memory utilization and payload efficiency.
+FTTE achieves substantial improvements in both memory utilization and payload efficiency.
 As demonstrated in Fig.\ref{main}, FTTE reduces on-device memory consumption for local training by 80\% and communication payload by 69\% compared to FL methods that employ full model update strategies on CIFAR-10.
 This efficiency arises directly from FTTE’s sparse model update mechanism (see Subsec.\ref{Fl}).
 As shown in Fig.\ref{TL} showing results on Skin Cancer dataset, FTTE’s sparse update scheme consistently maintains client memory usage below the threshold ($M_\mathrm{min}=64$MB) and yields markedly lower memory and transmission payloads than full update baselines.
 While limiting updates to only the last layer (as in typical TL) achieves slightly lower memory and payload, this approach incurs up to a 7\% drop in accuracy versus FTTE’s sparse selection (see Fig.\ref{tlvssp}), confirming that \textit{\textbf{FTTE offers the best trade-off between efficiency and model performance for resource-constrained FL}}.
+Additionally, while FTTE currently applies sparse updates without additional compression or hardware co-design, it is orthogonal and complementary to techniques such as quantization or activation scaling, offering further avenues for improving memory efficiency.